United Kingdom in the Soviet–Afghan War: Consequences

 Britain's role in the war was the most extensive covert operation their government had implemented since the Second World War.
-MI6's overall contribution is not known as much remains declassified.
+MI6's overall contribution is not known as much remains classified.
 The support from Britain as well as the US, Pakistan, Saudi Arabia and China all assisted in forcing a Soviet withdrawal.
 The help the British gave Massoud was critical to his fight which led to the Soviet failure to capture and consolidate the Panjshir and even Massoud himself.
 His men were still using the British-supplied radios well into the nineties.
 One British official claimed that the intelligence and communications that Massoud was given were 'worth over a hundred planeloads of armalites or Stingers'.

 After the Soviet withdrawal, CIA and MI6 officers in Pakistan prepared for what happened next.
 MI6 was still supportive of Massoud, while the CIA still hoped Heketmayer would be the ideal choice to lead an anti-communist government.
 The British also wanted the United Nations to push for a compromise peace between the factions but the CIA wanted to push on.
 However, after the Soviet withdrawal Massoud would soon become the biggest winner; after the Communists had been defeated he and his factions not only controlled the Panjshir valley but several provinces in North East Afghanistan.
 Infighting between rival Mujahideen groups began in April 1992 which led to the 'War over Kabul'.
 Massoud forced Hekmatyar out of Kabul which led to Peshawar Accord.
 After the latter had lost control, American interest in Afghanistan waned and they withdrew all support, shutting down Operation Cyclone later that year.
 Infighting continued however and the next stage was another civil war which resulted in a new faction the Taliban taking over in 1996.
 After this followed yet another civil war, Massoud's Northern Alliance fighting a defensive war against the Taliban.
 Massoud however was assassinated on 9 September 2001, just two days before the September 11 attacks which ultimately led to NATO's twenty-year involvement.
 Abdul Haq was killed a month later on 26 October after he was captured by the Taliban along with nineteen others.